jogaudard/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 When a case is running, output files will be stored temporarily in the run directory (e.g. /cluster/work/users/evaler/noresm/BA-GSWP3/run) befor it is moved to archive.

 ## 4. Download case folder and model output
 The output from a case will be in /cluster/work/users/evaler/archive/<casename>.

+### 4.1 Concatenate case
 The output is given as monthly files, so I will combine them first so it's easier to plot and work with a single file.
 Combine the files, then download all the output to do analysis offline.
-Download the case folder first, then download the outputs to that case folder.

 First, concatenate/combine history files for a given case name:

 ```
 cd /cluster/work/users/evaler/noresm/FATES_INCLINE/src/data_handling